Management 360 - Management and Organizational Behavior » 2019 » Reviewer 3

 It unlocks creativity in decision making through a process of experiencing, ideation, and prototyping

-B. intuitive thinking
+B. design thinking

 Question #55